AnnexMedAnnexMedAnnexMed

 8-Minute Rule Unit Calculation

-NCCI Edit Management & Modifier Applicatio
+NCCI Edit & Modifiers

-Pre-submission NCCI review for therapy code combinations requiring modifiers -59, XP, XS, or XU.
-Common conflicts (97110+97530, 97140+97110, 97112+97110) are resolved using documentation-based modifier assignment, ensuring clinical justification drives coding decisions rather than application.
+Pre-submission NCCI review for therapy code combinations requiring -59, XP, XS, or XU modifiers.
+Conflicts (97110+97530, 97140+97110, 97112+97110) are resolved using documentation-based assignment, ensuring clinical justification drives accurate coding decisions consistently.

 Inpatient, IRF & SNF Therapy Billing